gruntwork-io/terraform-google-gke/examples/gke-private-cluster/README.md

 1. Run `terraform get`.
 1. Run `terraform plan`.
 1. If the plan looks good, run `terraform apply`.

+#### Optional: Deploy a sample application

 1. To setup `kubectl` to access the deployed cluster, run `gcloud beta container clusters get-credentials $CLUSTER_NAME --region $REGION --project $PROJECT`, where `CLUSTER_NAME`, `REGION` and `PROJECT` correspond to what you set for the input variables.
+1. Run `kubectl apply -f example-app/nginx.yml` to create a deployment in your cluster.
+1. Run `kubectl get pods` to view the pod status and check that it is ready.
+1. Run `kubectl get deployment` to view the deployment status.
+1. Run `kubectl port-forward deployment/nginx 8080:80`

+Now you should be able to access your `nginx` deployment on http://localhost:8080

+#### Destroy the created resources

+1. If you deployed the sample application, run `kubectl delete -f example-app/nginx.yml`.
+1. Run `terraform destroy`.